Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and clarity enhance debugging, while over-engineering can lead to unnecessary complexity and introduce new bugs."

 In other words, don't try to optimize your code before you understand where the actual performance issues lie.
 Invest time in understanding the problem domain and creating a solid, logical structure rather than trying to write super-optimized code from the outset.
 This will save you time, effort, and potential headaches in the long run.

+# 2024-01-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+Use a task management tool, such as Trello or Asana, to help keep track of your priorities.
+ 2. Plan ahead: Planning ahead is crucial for success in programming.
+When starting a new project or undertaking a large task, take the time to break it down into smaller, manageable steps.
+Creating a detailed plan will not only help to keep you organized but also ensure you have all the necessary resources and knowledge to complete the task successfully.
+3. Stay organized: A clean and organized codebase is a joy to work with and will lead to a smoother development process.
+Implement version control, like Git, early on to track changes and collaborate with others.
+Keep your code well-documented and structured, using well known coding conventions and naming conventions.
+Organizing and cleaning up your work as you go along will save you time and headaches in the long run.